 Running simply becomes harder during pregnancy, especially in the third trimester.
 Walk intervals can make the difference between being able to keep running during pregnancy or having to stop.
 As pregnancy progresses, your growing bump places more pressure on your pelvic floor and alters your gait more.
 Rapid weight gain and surging relaxin levels place more stress on joints and muscles.
 Walk intervals reduce this stress, thus reducing injury risk and making running feel more comfortable and enjoyable.

-Especially if you took more than four weeks off during pregnancy and postpartum, run-walk intervals are the safest bet postpartum.
+Especially if you took more than four weeks off during pregnancy and postpartum, run-walk intervals are the safest bet for returning to running postpartum.
 Run-walk intervals place less stress on the pelvic floor.
 If you are recovering from a C-section (in which case you took a minimum of 6-8 weeks off of running), run-walk intervals will aid in safely resuming running after major surgery.

 Runners Who Struggle to Control Pace

 Many runners fall into the trap of running their easy runs at a moderate effort, which is less physiologically beneficial.
 If you get injured from mileage, tend to burn out easily, or are plateauing, you may be running your easy runs too fast.